nraboy/android-spyfi-app/README.md

 Version History
 -------------

+2.2.2 - TBA

+* Make passwords no longer required again because they were required by accident in 2.2+

 2.2.1 - February 23, 2014

 * Fix error that prevented cellular users from viewing the camera stream